jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

     Revelation of Baha'u'llah.
 (Shoghi Effendi, _World Order of Baha'u'llah_ 21-Mar-1930).

+Let's start with an overview of Baha'i governance - a model referred to within the Baha'i community as "The World Order of Baha'u'llah."
-The World Order of Baha'u'llah, as spelled out by Shoghi Effendi, is _sui generis_ among governing institutions.
+.The World Order of Baha'u'llah, as spelled out by primary elaborator, Shoghi Effendi, is _sui generis_ among governing institutions.
 Its democratic makeup frequently leads people to classify it as a democratic institution.
 As such, it is seen to have all of the elements of a representational democracy, with representatives (assemblies), executive offices, and the normal functionaries.

-From this point of view, then, it would not seem that the Baha'i Faith has much to offer; it is yet another democratically-elected institution.
 Yet it doesn't take much study of this structure to note that, at least with respect to a representative democracy, there is much that is unusual to Western eyes.
 Assembly members are elected by plurality, not majority, with no runoff.
 There is no formal "separation of powers."
 There is no system of political parties or factions to organize people on the basis of comon interest.
 There are no nominations or runoff elections.
 The representatives that are elected are not held as responsible to the voters, which is just as well, since in practice there is no way of knowing the way any assembly person voted: minutes of meetings, while open and available, are written in a way that does not identify the speakers.
 There are no "Robert's Rules of Order" to keep parliamentarians busy.

 The problem is a misunderstanding of the governing structure, as set forth in writings such as The World Order of Baha'u'llah.
 While the